bkimmelv2/blackjack-app/README.md

 ## Description

+HOW TO PLAY: The goal of the game is to get a hand as close to 21 without going over, while also beating out the dealer!
+Face cards are worth 10 and Aces are worth 11 or 1.
+Dealer will always stand at 17 or more (even if they have an Ace).
+Get 21 exactly and that's blackjack (instant win)!

 What's really special about the design of this game is that it uses a virtual 52 card deck, sourced from DeckofCardsAPI.
 This means that each game feels unique and is very similar to playing with a real deck of cards.

 The game is user-friendly and simple to play, give it a go!